Members of Campus Planning serve on a diverse group of committees, which are listed here alphabetically:

 The intent of the Council’s involvement is to carry out intelligent and representative reviews of proposed projects, and to offer timely and constructive comment and recommendations directly to the administrative group managing the projects as well as serving as an advisory body to the Provost, Vice Chancellor for Administration and Finance, and Faculty Senate.

 During the Campus Master Planning effort the need to better understand and plan for the UMass Amherst collections was identified and an Ad-Hoc Collections Committee was created to help advance a better understanding of the existing collections and how best to plan for the future.
 The committee was comprised of Directors/ curators of campus academic collections, Campus Planning staff and other related campus professionals.
 The first task of the committee was to develop a basis for creating a planning framework for the academic collections.
 The Committee defined existing collections and set a framework and common language that enabled the classification and quantification of collections space on campus.
 The UMass Amherst Collections 2013 report summarizes each collection, its mission and the contact person responsible for the collection.
 The term collection was defined to include all the campus holdings that are used for academic, research and outreach purposes, with the exception of the Libraries, which had recently completed a facilities master plan and a strategy for its facilities.
 The Campus Collections Committee has developed a holistic vision of the 'Campus as Museum' that will transform the physical campus into an immersive educational environment, will make the campus a destination of choice for students, parents, and alumni, and support on-going relationships with elected officials and the public.
 It will also harness the irreplaceable assets in our collections to enhance research, teaching, outreach, and development activities.
-For more information about the Committee, please contact Chair Julie Brigham-Grette.
+For more information about the Committee, please view the Library Databases & Collections pull-down menu for Campus Collections, or contact Chair Julie Brigham-Grette.

 The mission of the Parking and Transportation Advisory Board (PTAB) is to review matters related to parking and transportation, including bicycling and fleet, and to provide input to master planning.
 Given the importance of parking and transportation on the Amherst Campus, PTAB's role is critical in that it generates broad-based input from students, faculty and staff.